Affirmative Action

 • American Indian or Alaskan Native: All persons having origins in any of the original peoples of North America, and who maintain cultural identification through tribal affiliation or community recognition.

-l.
-Sexual Orientation - Actual or perceived heterosexuality, homosexuality or bisexuality, either by orientation or by practice.
+p.
+Sexual Orientation - Actual or perceived heterosexuality, homosexuality, bisexuality, pansexuality, or asexuality either by orientation or by practice, including but not limited to LGBTQIA+ people as defined in this policy.

-If at any time subsequent to the implementation of this Policy additional protected classifications are established under applicable law, individuals in those classifications shall be protected against discrimination under this Policy.
+If at any time subsequent to the implementation of this Policy, additional protected classifications are established, individuals in those classifications shall be protected against discrimination under this Policy.

-RESPONDENT OR RESPONDING PARTY: The person against whom a complaint is directed, including an individual who has been reported to be the perpetrator of conduct that could constitute Title IX Sexual Harassment.
+RESPONDENT OR RESPONDING PARTY: The person against whom a complaint is directed, including an individual who has been reported to be the perpetrator of conduct that could constitute Sex-Based Harassment.
+Only a person in their individual capacity can be a Respondent in a complaint process.
+The Respondent is presumed not responsible.

 TIME: The number of days indicated at each level shall be considered as a maximum.
-All reasonable efforts shall be made to expedite the process, but the President or his/her designee may extend the time limits in extenuating circumstances with notice to both parties in writing, or by mutual written agreement between the Complainant and the Responding Party.
+All reasonable efforts shall be made to expedite the process, but the President or their designee may extend the time limits in extenuating circumstances with notice to the parties in writing, or by mutual written agreement between the parties.

-TITLE IX COORDINATOR: A College employee assigned the responsibility for maintaining the College’s compliance with Title IX.
-The Title IX Coordinator is responsible for administering this Policy the Title IX Sexual Harassment Policy and its Title IX Sexual Harassment Complaint Process.
+TITLE IX COORDINATOR: A College employee, or their designee, assigned the responsibility for maintaining the College’s compliance with Title IX, the Massachusetts Campus Sexual Violence Law of 2021, and the related policies of the College.
+The Title IX Coordinator is responsible for administering this Policy, the Sex-Based Harassment Policy, and its Sex-Based Harassment Complaint Process.
 The Title IX Coordinator may also serve as the College’s Affirmative Action Officer.
 If these positions are held by different individuals, the AAO and the Title IX Coordinator may collaborate on the enforcement of any aspect of this Policy.
 The Title IX Coordinator should not have other job responsibilities that may create a conflict of interest.
 For example, serving as the Title IX Coordinator and a disciplinary hearing board member or general counsel may create a conflict of interest.
-There may also be a Deputy Title IX Coordinator designated to assist the Title IX Coordinator in the performance of his/her duties.
-The College’s Title IX Coordinator is Peter Sennett, Vice President of Human Resources & Payroll and Affirmative Action Officer and can be contacted at (978) 630-9160.
+There may also be a Deputy Title IX Coordinator designated to assist the Title IX Coordinator in the performance of their duties.
+The College’s Title IX Coordinator Peter Sennett, Vice President of Human Resources & Payroll and Affirmative Action Officer and can be contacted at (978) 630-9160.

 I. SUPPORT OF AND COMMITMENT TO DIVERSITY